-Batken is situated in the extreme South West of the Republic, and consists of four mountainous regions, with altitudes ranging from 400 to 5621 m (1,312 to 18,442 feet) above sea level.
+Batken is a province situated in the far southwest of Kyrgyzstan, and contains four mountainous regions, with altitudes ranging from 400 to 5621 m (1,312 to 18,442 feet) above sea level.
 The province was created in 1999.

-The administrative center is the town of Batken.
-The oblast includes a number of enclaves belonging to Tajikistan and Uzbekistan, created when the borders of the republics were settled by a commission of the Soviet Union in the time of Joseph Stalin.
-There are seven enclaves altogether - some very small, not much more than the size of a farm.
-The largest is the Sokh enclave which belongs to Uzbekistan, and has a population of 52,000.
+The administrative center of Batken Province is the town of Batken.
+The province includes a number of enclaves belonging to Tajikistan and Uzbekistan, created when the borders of the Central Asian republics were created by a commission of the Soviet Union under Joseph Stalin.
+There are seven enclaves altogether - some are very small, not much more than the size of a farm.
+The largest is the Sokh District, which belongs to Uzbekistan, and has a population of 52,000.

-The region is not very well known and most tourists tend to come from within Kyrgyzstan itself or the surrounding republics.
-There are a number of tour-bases around the oblast, (Pyramida-Dolina in the Batken region, Ak-Suu, and Ozgorush in the Laylak region, and Dugaba in the Kadamjaiski region) which have been host to a number of international mountaineering expeditions.
+Batken Province is not very well known, and most tourists come from within Kyrgyzstan itself or the surrounding republics.
+There are a number of tour bases around the province, including Pyramida-Dolina in the Batken Region, Ak-Suu and Ozgorush in the Laylak Region, and Dugaba in the Kadamjaiski Region.
+These bases have hosted a number of international mountaineering expeditions.

-There are a number of sites of antiquity scattered throughtout the oblast.
+There are also a number of ancient sites scattered throughout Batken Province.